The reasoning.json Protocol

 Layer 2: Anti-Hallucination

-These correction pairs are designed to be ingested by RAG systems as high-priority grounding data.
-They function similarly to few-shot prompting: by providing the model with explicit "do not say X, say Y instead" pairs, the likelihood of specific hallucinations is drastically reduced.
+These corrections are designed to be ingested by RAG systems as high-priority grounding data.
+By providing AI systems with the topic where errors occur and the verified truth, the likelihood of specific hallucinations is drastically reduced.

 /.well-known/reasoning.json